Cutie-Club/cfw-core/README.md

 ## Contributing

 cfw is in the early stages of development; we welcome contributions of any nature as end users should assume any part of this software may change and or break at any time.
-Please do not submit configurations or layouts for specific keyboards to this library at this time.
+Please do not submit configurations or layouts for specific keyboards to this library at this time - a separate keyboards repository that submodules cfw-core will be created for these.

 ## Licence